 Adults with suspected asthma or unexplained airways obstruction should be asked:

-- Are you the same, better, or worse on holiday?
+- Are you the same, better, or worse on days away from work? - Are you the same, better, or worse on holiday?

 Those with positive answers should be investigated for occupational asthma.